paterson1720/remix-breeze-starter/README.md

 If you visit `/auth/register` route in your app you should be able to register and redirected to the `/test-dashboard` page, feel free to change where user is redirected after authentication in the code.
 You can visit `/auth/logout` to logout.

 Feel free to test the authentication flow and play with it.

+> [!Tip]
+> If you have any error after the scaffolding, try restarting your dev server.

 ## Stay in touch